Government dietary guidelines must be be reasonable and based on science.

 It’s telling that the advisory panel describes its proposal as “aspirational” — which is to say, not science-based.
 Nor is it realistic.
 Who but a prohibitionist would consider having more than one drink per day to be alcohol abuse?

 This change isn’t merely academic.
-It would have great real-world consequences.
+It would have real-world results.
 Healthcare practitioners refer to the federal dietary guidelines when screening their patients’ drinking.

-We can’t seriously expect physicians to have meaningful discussions about alcohol abuse if the threshold for concern is having two beers on game night.
+We can’t seriously expect doctors to have meaningful discussions about alcohol abuse.
+Not if the threshold for concern is having two beers on game night.
 Or more than one glass of wine at a dinner party.

 Of course, alcohol abuse is a serious problem for some people.
 And impaired driving remains a serious issue.